 For both the art history and studio art majors, the point scale for retention of the major applies to courses taken in the department.
 No requirement for the major may be taken satisfactory/unsatisfactory.
 Distinction in the major will be awarded to graduates with a grade point average of 3.5 or above in the major.

 Requirements for the Minor in Art

-An art minor is available and should be constructed according to the student’s interests and with the advice of an Art Department faculty member.
-The minor requires at least seven courses: 101, 131 or 141, at least one art history course at the 200 or 300 level, and four additional graded courses in studio and/or art history at the 200 level or above.
+An art minor should be constructed according to the student’s interests and with the advice of an Art Department faculty member.
+The minor requires at least seven courses: one 100-level studio art course, one 100-level art history course, one 200- or 300-level art history course, and four additional graded courses in studio and/or art history at the 200 level or above.
 A maximum of two courses may be taken off campus or outside the department for credit in the minor.